 Didn't get value fast enough.
 A member who doesn't have a meaningful experience in their first 7–14 days is an extremely high churn risk.
 The excitement of joining fades quickly if it isn't reinforced by real value.

 Felt lost or uninvolved.
-Members who don't know where to go, what to do first, or how to participate in the community disengage quietly.
+Members who don't know where to go, what to do first, or how to participate quietly disengage.
 Then they cancel at the next renewal.

 Stopped showing up and never came back.
 Life gets busy.
-Members miss a week.
-Then two weeks.
+Members miss a week, then two.
 By the time they're a month removed, they've mentally cancelled even before they hit the button.

 Payment failed silently.
 Their access disappeared and they assumed they'd been removed or the community had ended.
-They moved on.
+They moved on without trying to recover.

-Each of these is addressable.
-None of them require a price cut.
+Each of these is addressable with automation.
+None require a price cut.

 Fix churn in the first 14 days with automated onboarding